KoczkaG/BME_SE/README.md

 This is a sample application for the [Software Engineering](http://www.mit.bme.hu/oktatas/targyak/vimiab04) course at BME MIT.

-The application is simplified and deliberately contains a lot of bugs.
+The application is simplified and deliberately contains bugs.

 ## Getting started